Big City Family Fun

 16. Disney

-Visit with a National Park
+Visit a National Park

 Yellowstone National Park

 Located in northwest Wyoming and 320 miles northeast of Salt Lake City, Yellowstone National Park is a top destination for families.
-The geysers, wildlife, Old Faithful Geyser and Old Faithful Inn top my list for must-sees.
+The geysers, wildlife, Old Faithful Geyser and Old Faithful Inn top my list of must-sees.

-Kids love animals so drive through the Hayden or Lamar Valley for bison, bear, elk and even wolves.
+Kids love animals, so drive through the Hayden or Lamar Valley for bison, bear, elk, and even wolves.
 Old Faithful Inn is the largest log cabin hotel in the world.

-Give Yellowstone at least four days and I prefer a week, especially if you want to see Grand Teton National Park, just south.
+Give Yellowstone at least four days, and I prefer a week, especially if you want to see Grand Teton National Park, just south.
 Be prepared to picnic for lunch since the food service isn’t conveniently located next to iconic sights or hikes.
 Reservations are a must for lodging and camping.

 Family Guide to Yellowstone National Park

-Things to do in South Dakota with kids, Mount Rushmore, Black Hills with kids,
+Things to do in South Dakota with kids, Mount Rushmore, Black Hills with kids, one of the top U.S. destinations for families.

 Mount Rushmore is the most visited national memorial outside of New York City or Washington, D.C.
-Photo Credit: South Dakota Department of Tourism
+Credit: South Dakota Department of Tourism

 Mount Rushmore National Memorial